jeffreyyoung/poe-db-prototype/README.md

 ~~~~
 @gpt-4.1 @app-creator @claude-3.7-sonnet Create a collaborative drawing app.
 Here are the requirements:
 - Use replicache as the source of truth for all synced data. (don't throttle or batch writes)
 - If a user is drawing, or typing, write each change to replicache.
-Ex: call rep.mutate.updateTodo({ id, text }) each time the user types a character
+Ex: call rep.mutate.updateTodo({ id, text }) each time the user types a character or rep.mutate.addPointToLine({ id, point }) each time the user draws a point
 - Show each user's cursor as it moves around the screen.
 - Use await rep.getClientId() to get a unique identifier for the current client
 - When a user first loads the page, assign them a fun unique color and name.